ardimaulana1/Cleansing-kata-kasar---binar-project/README.md

 # binar-cleansing-kata-kasar
-API untuk membersihkan kata-kata kasar &amp; memperbaiki kata-kata alay menggunakan bahasa pemrograman Python dengan library Pandas &amp; RegEx.
-Selanjutnya disimpan di database SQLite
+API to clean rude words & fix alay words using Python programming language with Pandas & RegEx libraries.
+Then stored in SQLite database.

-Kata-kata kasar akan diganti dengan string "***".
-Dan kata-kata alay diperbaiki berdasarkan kamus alay
+The rude words will be replaced with the string "***".
+And the alay words will be corrected based on the alay dictionary.

-File "data.csv" adalah file yang berisikan kumpulan tweet yang nantinya akan diunggah, diproses, dan disimpan di database
+The "data.csv" file is a file that contains a collection of tweets that will be uploaded, processed, and stored in the database.